telerik/blazor-docs/components/grid/columns/command.md

 * `ChildContent` - the text the button will render.
 You can also place it between the command button's opening and closing tags.
 * Appearance properties like `Icon`, `Class`, `Enabled` that are come from the underlying [Button Component features]({%slug components/button/overview%}).

-There are three built-in commands:
+There are four built-in commands:

+* `Add` - initiates the creation of a new item.
 * `Edit` - initiates the inline or popup editing (depending on the GridEditMode configuration of the grid).
 * `Save` - performs the actual update operation after the data has been changed.
 Triggers the `OnUpdate` or `OnCreate` event so you can perform the data source operation.
 Which event is triggered depends on whether the item was added through the grid or not.
 * `Cancel` - aborts the current operation (edit or insert).